Acetosella crenata (Jacq.) Kuntze

 ].
 The cooked root is delicious whether in its sweet or acid state, it can be boiled, baked etc in similar ways to potatoes[

 ].
-The tubers tend to be rather smaller than potatoes, with good sized specimens reaching 8cm or more in length.
+The tubers vary in colour from purple to red, yellow and white; they tend to be rather smaller than potatoes, with good sized specimens reaching 8cm or more in length.
 The slightly waxy skin makes cleaning them very easy[

 ].
 They contain about 70 - 80% moisture, 11 - 22% carbohydrate, 1% fat, 1% fibre and 1% ash[